tlwalla1/Demo-Bot/README.md

 Make sure move the RunUserProfile.txt from the DemoBotService folder into C:/Swiftpage.
 If this folder is not made already, add it then place the text file into it.
 Furthermore make sure you unlock the DemoBotService.exe, located in the DemoBotService/bin/Debug folder, by right-clicking the file and going to properties.
 Once there click the unlock button.

+## How to Install

+To install, first unlock the DemoBotService.exe by locating it within the DemoBotService/bin/Debug folder and right-clicking the file.
+Then go to properties and click the 'Unlock' button and finally click apply.
+Now open up a command prompt window.
+Navigate the prompt to the folder containing your installutil.exe.
+This folder will generally be within your windows/microsoft.NET/framework/(version #) folder.
+Make sure you are using v4.0 or better because the Bot was made to run on this version.
+Once there type 'installutil.exe C:/...doclocation...' without the apostrophes and substituting the location of the DemoBotService.exe file in for ...doclocation...
+Hit enter and the command line will prompt you with a successfull install.
+If not check to make sure you have unlocked the file.
+Congratulations you have now instlled the Demo-Bot service application.
+To uninstall, follow the previous steps but type 'installutil.exe /u C:/...docpath...'.
+To make the service being running, or check its status, click on start, then right click Computer and navigate to Manage.
+Then go to Services and Applications and there it will be!
+Right click the service to start or stop it.
+For Windows 8, search for Server Manager and DemoBotService will be within there.

 ## Questions and Answers